kubesail/kubesail-docs/docs/guides/pibox/os.md

 ## Modifying the image / stats shown on the display

 Adafruit has [a guide](https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/1-3-240x240-kernel-module-install) which is compatible with the display used in PiBox.
+We modified Adafruit's code in combination with prometheus-png to render stats to the display.
+This code lives in two repositories:

+-   Our fork of prometheus-png built for `arm64` arch: https://github.com/kubesail/prometheus-png
+-   Our python script to render the resulting PNGs to the display: https://github.com/kubesail/pibox-pnger

 > NOTE: In our testing, if you are trying the Python "easy way", and installing the `adafruit-circuitpython-rgb-display` library, you will need to install `RPi.GPIO` manually via pip3.
 Once installed, you can try installing the Adafruit library again.
 >